rimio/specgram/README.md

 The source code of [Taywee/args](https://github.com/Taywee/args) is embedded in the program (see ```src/args.hxx```).

-*NOTE: SFML 2.5 is part of the official Ubuntu 20.04 package repository.
-Users using older versions of Ubuntu will have to compile SFML 2.5 from source.*

 ## Usage

 For a complete description of the program functionality please see the [manpage](man/specgram.1.pdf).